HankB/My-Pi-Page/Powered-Hub.md

 ## Other options

 * EYOOLD SATA <-> USB adapter with 2A power supply.
 Raspberry Pi can't boot from this adapter.
 *  Gyges USB <-> SATA adapter with two USB cables.
 I thought it might provide enough power from 2 USB connectors on the Pi but it seems not to.
 It boots OK and runs for a while before the SSD hangs, likely due to insufficient power.
-This is the same behavior experienced with an unpowered (but otherwise working) adapter.f
+This is the same behavior experienced with an unpowered (but otherwise working) adapter.